WiderstandD/Kiel_50/README.md

 ### Software for the first start
 - Arduino IDE
 - The Software for the Arduino UNO

----
+### Folow this tutorial
-First git clone the repository and
+1. First git clone the repository or download it to the main PC.

-Let‘s start: After git clone the Project navigate to the main directory with source code.
-Open it with Arduino IDE and compile.
-If you get no errors, plug the Kiel 50 board.
+2. Navigate to the folder Kiel_50.

-First turn: The Arduino UNO is connected to the Kiel 50.
-NO motor is connected to the Kiel 50 board.
-The Arduino UNO have ($test) sketch loaded.
+3. Open /Kiel_50/Software/chip_test/chip_test_programm.ino file in Arduino IDE.

-# Aplication design
+4. Select Arduoino UNO in the Borard manger and compile the chip_test_programm.ino.
-Aplication example: Free rotating motors, pump, fan.
+5. By setting all switches on SW_DIP_x04(BLUE) to ON you enable the SPI communication with Arduino UNO.

-Speed control: via SPI or PWM
+6. Plug the Kiel 50 shield to Arduino UNO.

-Hardware design features:
+7. Flash Arduino UNO.
-   1. Min component size 0802 SMD for easy hand soldering.
+8. Connect the power supply to the board.
-   2. Radiator for the heat dissipation from the IC.
+9. Open the sirial monitor, now you can monitor the supply voltage, chip temperatur, current

 ---
 ### Keywords: